Distributionally Robust Optimization over Wasserstein Balls with i.i.d. Structure: Structured Uncertainty Quantification

 If additionally $\ell \in \c{G}_{c^N}^<(X^N)$, then

 \end{theorem}

-Note that the convexity assumption on the transportation cost is naturally satisfied if e.g. $X = \b{R}^n$, $c = d^p$ with $d(x,y) = \norm{x-y}$ for some $p \in [1,\infty)$ and norm $\norm{\cdot}$ on $X$. \begin{remark} While the concavity of $\ell$ is sufficient for a vanishing relaxation gap, Example \ref{ex:liftedRelaxation} shows that this condition is not necessary. \end{remark}
+Note that the convexity assumption on the transportation cost is naturally satisfied if e.g. $X = \b{R}^n$, $c = d^p$ with $d(x,y) = \norm{x-y}$ for some $p \in [1,\infty)$ and norm $\norm{\cdot}$ on $X$. \begin{remark} Note that Theorem \ref{thm:concaveLinearStructureExact} and Theorem \ref{thm:relaxationExactConcave} are not subcases of each other and rely on different notions of convex interpolation.
+The problem of determining the largest class of functions $\ell$ with a zero relaxation gap remains open. \end{remark}